 The File Uploads feature requires a qualifying plan.
-Please contact Sales to get started.
+Contact Sales to get started.

-The File Uploads feature enables teams to upload files to their Runscope account that can be used to test and monitor endpoints that require
+The File Uploads feature enables teams to upload files to their BlazeMeter API Monitoring account that can be used to test and monitor endpoints that require

 multipart/form-data information, such as uploading a JSON file, an image, or a combination of multiple file types.